-The study of physics and mathematics of the classical description of the electromagnetic field.
-This includes the experimental and theoretical background for each of Maxwell's equations, in vacuum and in matter.

-Prerequisite: MATH 212 with a minimum grade of C.
+Explore physics and mathematics of the classical description of the electromagnetic field including the experimental and theoretical background for each of Maxwell's equations in both vacuum and matter.
+Prerequisite: PHY 142 with a minimum grade of C and (MATH 210 with a minimum grade of C).